 It only gets worse when it begins to travel dimensions, instructing you to move with the gyro controls.
 Due to a fairly common Game-Breaking Bug, the gyro controls can often fail to register, making this fight impossible to win unless by sheer luck you can dodge its attacks by not being targeted.

 Earthwake.
 Giant hammer formation attack causes hell if not countered properly.
 And it comes right out of nowhere after a simple fetch quest too...

 Giant Bowser, because he's by far the most complex giant boss in the game and introduces a ton of new mechanics you need to learn/attacks you need to dodge or counter.
-It's gyro phase is arguably even harder due to a common Game-Breaking Bug mentioned above.
+Its gyro phase is arguably even harder due to a common Game-Breaking Bug mentioned above.
 Bonus points for the second gyro phase involving precise timing to get around a sequence of fireballs, because if you don't do this perfectly, you will fail and Bowser will get to keep attacking.
 And this is the only way to attack him at this point in the battle.

 The second and final fight with Antasma.
 Not only are all of his attacks hard to dodge, but they also have a chance of putting Mario to sleep, forcing you to avoid Antasma's fireballs and going into one of five holes to find the exit.